digitalbricklayer/techteapotcom/src/content/posts/my-reading-log-first-10-years/index.md

 | **Total Books Read** | 125 | 57  | 68  | 16  | 28  | 16  |
 | **Average Books Per Year** | 12.5 | 5.7  | 6.8  | 1.6  | 2.8  | 1.6  |

-The thing that sticks out at first glance is the average books per year over the last ten years standing at 12.5.
-That means that I have averaged a little over one book per month.
+The thing that sticks out at first glance is I've only averaged 12.5 book per year over the last ten years meaning I read slightly over one book per month.
 I find that *extremely* disappointing.

 I really enjoy reading, so why am I managing to find so little time for it?

 The second thing that sticks out is the movement from reading primarily fiction over to reading primarily non-fiction.
 I'm not sure if reading more non-fiction is age related or not.
 I did pass the dreaded 50 mark half way through the decade I've been logging my reading habits.
 I've managed to stem the flow last year because I deliberately chose more fiction.
 I need to monitor my non-fiction reading and steer myself back towards fiction as necessary.

 On the whole, I have found the process of logging my book reading to be very useful.
 Being able to monitor my book reading, I can fine tune my reading much better so that I get a much better balance of reading material.
 Without any doubt I have read many more fantasy novels by monitoring my reading.
 Up until creating this reading log, I had read a few *Terry Pratchett* novels and that's about it.
-I am happy to report that I have broadened my fantasy reading quite considerably, discovering some great writers like *Neil Gaiman* and *N.K.
-Jemisin*.
+I am happy to report that I have broadened my fantasy reading quite considerably, discovering some great writers like *Neil Gaiman* and *N. K. Jemisin*.

 ## The Future